How to Make Coffee in a Pot and Why This is a Good Idea

 - Baskets that replace the need for paper filters, also are usually made partly with plastic, so hot water comes into contact with the plastic as it runs through coffee grounds.

-Can't I just make coffee in a pot? you may ask.
-Frankly, the answer is yes, but you won't be as satisfied with the results.
+Can't I just make coffee in a pot?
+That's a good question.
+And yes you can, if you can't find a pourable pan.
+So the answer is yes, but you may not be as satisfied with the results.
 Most saucepans or small pots do not include a spouted edge, so trying to pour hot liquid is not as easily accomplished as when using a pourable saucepan.
+It's doable but not ideal.

 - Measure the number of cups you'll need + a little extra (1/4 cup), and then make note of where the water line is on the outside of the pot.
 Once you have a basic idea, this will give you an idea as to how much water to add the next time you fill your pot to make coffee.